Wolox/redux-recompose/src/effects/onAppend/README.md

 `onAppend` effect receives an optional parameter:

-- selector: This function describes how we read the error from the `action`.
+- selector: This function describes how we read the value from the `action`.
   `(action, state) => any`
   By default, is:
   `action => action.payload`